Hull Encourages Other Councils To Bid To Be The Next UK City Of Culture

 Councillor Daren Hale, Deputy Leader of Hull City Council, said: “Hull is already demonstrating how UK City of Culture can transform the fortunes of a city.

-“For Hull, bidding and hosting UK City of Culture is part of a long-term plan to harness our city’s wonderful heritage and culture to change perceptions of the city, attract investment and create much-needed jobs for local .
+“For Hull, bidding and hosting UK City of Culture is part of a long-term plan to harness our city’s wonderful heritage and culture to change perceptions of the city, attract investment and create much-needed jobs for local people.

 “Whilst culture and the arts are just one part of the jigsaw, we are already seeing huge benefits.
 Confidence in the city has never been higher and more than £1 billion of investment is flowing into Hull, creating thousands of new jobs.
 Visitor numbers are increasing, new businesses are opening in the city centre and the volume of positive media coverage Hull is enjoying in the UK and around the world is staggering.